- see B.B.C.

-- Old English beard "beard," from West Germanic *barthaz (cf. Old Frisian berd, Middle Dutch baert, Old High German bart, German bart), seemingly from PIE *bhardh-a- "beard" (cf. Old Church Slavonic brada, Lithuanian barzda, and perhaps Latin barba "beard").
+- Old English beard "beard," from West Germanic *barthaz (source also of Old Frisian berd, Middle Dutch baert, Old High German bart, German bart), seemingly from PIE *bhardh-a- "beard" (source also of Old Church Slavonic brada, Lithuanian barzda, and perhaps Latin barba "beard").

 - beard (v.)

 - c.
 1300, "to grow or have a beard," from beard (n.).
 The sense of "confront boldly and directly" is from Middle English phrases such as rennen in berd "oppose openly" (c.
 1200), reproven in the berd "to rebuke directly and personally" (c.
 1400), on the same notion as modern slang get in (someone's) face.
 Related: Bearded; bearding.

 - beardless (adj.)

 - early 14c., from beard (n.) + -less.

 - bearer (n.)

 - Old English -berere (in water-berere), agent noun from bear (v.).
 Meaning "one who helps carry a corpse to the grave" is from 1630s.